Generic types in Go

 Constraining type parameters

-We saw in the previous tutorial that one of the limitations of interface types in Go is that we can’t use them with operators such as +.
+As we saw in Type parameters, one of the limitations of interface types in Go is that we can’t use them with operators such as +.
 Remember our AddAnything example?

 We can’t add any to any